Octane vs Dominus GT: Which car is best and what other cars are worth using? Here's our guide to the best and coolest Rocket League Cars.

 Rocket League has over 70 vehicles to choose from if you have unlocked them all.
 Most players have the roughly 20 to 30 bodies to select from, as most cars have been offered in the store, so unless you have spent a bucket load of cash on the game, it is likely that you have just the common vehicles.
-However, our recommendations for the best Rocket League cars contains two 'common' cars, as well as one unlockable and one purchasable car.
+However, our recommendations for the best Rocket League cars contains two 'common' cars, as well as one unlockable, and one purchasable car.
 The best cars, of course, are dependent on your playstyle, however, they can be quite preferable.
-Here is our guide to the coolest Rocket League cars and which game styles they suit.
+Here is our guide to what Rocket League car is best and which game styles they suit.

 #2 – Dominus GT

 The Dominus GT is one of the leanest cars in the game, with a low and long frame.
 This makes the hitbox for the Dominus favourable to aggressive attacking players.
 Best used in doubles or duos, this body type is great for aerial control and redirects.
 For players who are more comfortable in aerials the Dominus can be superior.
 Its long body is effective in keeping control in air dribbles and gives you slightly better angles for redirects compared to a medium-sized car.
 It is also better for getting height on the ball off the floor.
 Its low centre of gravity means it hits the ball at the bottom which pops the ball up quite high.

 This is effective, again, for aerial duals or to set teammates up with crosses.
 It is most effective if used properly, in attack where its body design gives you scope to be more creative and pull off neat tricks and flicks.
 With it being so long you also have just a slight advantage in a challenge where you will meet the ball earlier than a smaller car.